 Molesworth’s dispute with Haxthausen before his departure was almost certainly about a wager.
 Many members of the Danish court, including the French ambassador had put money on the success of a French invasion to return James II to the English throne.
 They lost, and Molesworth must have left Copenhagen much wealthier, but with a bad taste in the mouths of many courtiers.

 ‘An Account’ should be interpreted in the context of previous descriptions of Denmark.
-Contemporary publications in Denmark were indirectly censored by means of royal decrees about paper rationing, and the content of histories owed more to an unquestioning acceptance of authorities like Saxo, than to actual observations.
+Contemporary publications in Denmark were indirectly censored, not least by royal decrees about paper rationing, and the content of histories owed more to an unquestioning acceptance of authorities like Saxo, than to actual observations.
 In contrast Molesworth’s ‘modern’, Baconian upbringing had been greatly influenced by his grandmother whose social circle included some of the leading intellectuals of the day and founder members of the Royal Society (e.g. Milton, Hartlib, Dury, Boyle, Lady Ranelagh & Petty).
 His ideals were thus based on observation of facts and his values on utility, education and economic progress.
 In politics he believed in the ‘Gothic polity’ and the chapter of ‘An Account’ which describes this was the most criticised in the answers that were written to it.

 Robert Molesworth (1656-1725)